BenS-DA/Employee-Fraud-SQL/README.md

 **Single Table - Overview**

+• Raw data file is attached as 'charges.csv'

-• The dataset has been truncated and portions of it have been redacted.
+• The dataset has been cleaned and shortened and portions of it have been redacted.

 • The dataset covers 2+ months worth of transactions during the Summer of 2024.